panglesd/slipshow/docs/figures-bit-by-bit.rst

 Using an SVG figure
 ===================

-Similarly to slipshow document, an SVG image allow to add classes and ids.
+Similarly to Slipshow document, an SVG image allow to add classes and ids.

-This allows to display the image bit by bit just like we would do that for text in a slipshow:
+This allows to display the image bit by bit just like we would do that for text in a Slipshow:

 .. code-block:: md